The Stories Only We Can Tell

 In fact, middle-aged and senior citizen readers tell me this book is helpful in their seasons of life!

 I live in East Tennessee with my wife, Mary Ethel, and our daughter, Molly Kate.

-Some other facts about me:
+5 odd facts about me:

 - At age 6, I received Green Bay Packers pajamas for Christmas.
 Coincidentally, today I own a foam Cheesehead, a Vince Lombardi lunchbox, and one share of stock in the team.